 Guan Yin serves as a profound reminder of the Buddha-nature within us all.
 Although ignorance and misconception lead some to believe that Buddhists “pray to statues or shrines,” in truth, Guan Yin (as depicted in the image on the left) and all images of Buddhas are skilful means—mirrors reflecting the truth that we each possess the seed of awakening, the bodhisattva spirit, and the potential for Buddhahood.

 The symbolism of Guan Yin’s form is deep and multilayered.
 Often the statue shows many heads and hands.
-The heads above the crown represent the presence and awareness of various Buddhas, reminding us to awaken and embody their wisdom in resonance with our own practice.
+The heads above the crown represent the presence and awareness of various Buddha natures, reminding us to awaken and embody their wisdom in resonance with our own practice.
 The countless hands represent the many skilful means, responsibilities, and compassionate actions of a bodhisattva.
 Each hand often holds a different implement, symbolising the tools needed to dispel delusion, heal suffering, and extend compassion to all realms of life.

 When we bow to the Buddha or to a bodhisattva, we are not merely paying respect to the awakened qualities of wisdom, compassion, and boundless energy that they embody.
 At the same time, we are surrendering our ego and arrogance.
 This act of bowing is a practice of humility and a reminder to return to our true nature.